thomasnield/katacoda-scenarios/oreilly-sql-01-retrieve-data/expressions.md

 `.read my_query.sql`{{execute}}

 There are a handful of math operators that SQL supports, and these should be supported across all platforms.
-These operators should also follow a conventional order of operations (PMDAS) and perform parenthesis, multiplication, division, addition, and subtraction in that order.
+These operators should also follow a conventional order of operations (PMDAS) and execute parenthesis, multiplication, division, addition, and subtraction in that order.

 | Symbol | Description            |